 - 1. Check to see if Acer disk-to-disk recovery is enabled or not. - 2.
-Make sure the D2D Recovery setting in Main is Enabled. - 3.
+If there is a D2D Recovery setting in Main, make sure it is Enabled. - 3.
 Exit the BIOS utility and save changes.
 The system will reboot.

-To access the BIOS utility, press <F2> when you see the Acer logo during boot up.
+To access the BIOS utility, press F2 when you see the Acer logo during boot up.

-For more information, see Restoring your computer on page 24.
+For more information, see Restoring your computer on page 22.